 What if I don't know if I'll need the scholarship?

 You should accept the scholarship before the deadline.
 If you decide not to enroll in courses, or do not need the scholarship, the scholarship will automatically not be applied to your tuition and fees.

 How much does it cost to take a Summer Term course?

 Summer Term tuition rates are determined on a per-credit basis.
-Tuition costs for summer 2019 will be posted in March, but you can view the summer 2018 rates.
+View the summer 2019 rates.

 Do online courses cost more or less than in-person courses?